Humayun: Restoration of the Mughal Empire

-Sher Shah Suri had died in 1545; his son and successor Islam Shah died in 1554.
-These two deaths left the dynasty reeling and disintegrating.
-Three rivals for the throne all marched on Delhi, while in many cities leaders tried to stake a claim for independence.
-This was a perfect opportunity for the Mughals to march back to India.

-The Mughal Emperor Humayun gathered a vast army and attempted the challenging task of retaking the throne in Delhi.
-Due to the Safavid role in Humayun's army, the vast majority of the army of the Shi'a faith, as one Shaikh Ahmad described to Humayun, "My king, I see the whole of your army are Rafizi...Everywhere the names of your soldiers are of this kind.
+Humayun gathered a vast army and attempted the challenging task of retaking the throne in Delhi.
+Due to the Safavid role in Humayun's army, the vast majority of the soldiers were of the Shi’a faith.
+As one Shaikh Ahmad described to Humayun, "My king, I see the whole of your army are Rafizi...
+Everywhere the names of your soldiers are of this kind.
 I find they are all Yar Ali or Kashfi Ali or Haider Ali and I have, not found a single man bearing the names of the other Companions."
-Humayun placed the army under the leadership of Bairam Khan, a wise move given Humayun's own record of military ineptitude, and it turned out to be prescient as Bairam proved himself a great tactician.
-At the Battle of Sirhind on 22 June 1555, the armies of Sikandar Shah Suri were decisively defeated and the Mughal Empire was re-established in India.
+Humayun placed the army under the leadership of Bairam Khan, a wise move given Humayun's record of military ineptitude, and it turned out to be prescient as Bairam proved himself a great tactician.

+Bairam Khan led the army through the Punjab virtually unopposed.
+The only major battle faced by Humayun's armies was against Sikandar Shah Suri in Sirhind, where Bairam Khan employed a tactic whereby he engaged his enemy in open battle but then retreated quickly in apparent fear.
+When the enemy followed after them, they were surprised by entrenched defensive positions and were easily annihilated.
+At the Battle of Sirhind on 22 June 1555, the armies of Sikandar Shah Suri were decisively defeated and the Mughal Empire was reestablished.